 A professor at Dartmouth’s Thayer College of Engineering found that for every hour spent idling, a vehicle discharges 9.7 pounds of carbon emissions (diesel engines emit 19 pounds).
 Multiply that by 15 or 20 cars, buses and SUV’s in the drop-off area of most ski resorts and the carbon emissions add up!

 Mt Bachelor instilled a No Idling program in December 2007 to reduce pollution, decrease health risks, save engine wear, and conserve fuel and money.
 Further consideration for this program was inspired by children, as the drop-off area is frequented by kids who are at higher risk as they inhale more air per body weight.

 Mt.
 Bachelor and Cascades East Transit (CET) have partnered to connect Mt.
 Bachelor with bus service throughout Central Oregon.
 This service has reduced more than seven million pounds of greenhouse gases annually by decreasing the number of cars going to and from the resort.
 Mt.
-Bachelor Shuttles have diverted 1.7 million employee and guest vehicle miles annually from the road last season.
+Bachelor Shuttles divert 1.7 million employee and guest vehicle miles from the road last season annually.

 Green Power Leadership Award

 The annual awards recognize the country’s leading green power purchasers for their commitment and contribution to advancing the development of the nation’s voluntary green power market.